Praqma/OctoCopDD/blogpost.md

 [kamran@dockerhost example]$
 ```

 Notice that the ports of Jenkins or Artifactory are **not** mapped on the host.
 This is very important to note.
+So now you have some 'production' docker-compose app running somwhere on the server, before OCDD is run.

+Next, we setup OCDD on this server.

 ## Initialize OCDD:
 Change the directory back to the project root, and run `./ocdd initialize` .